IO42630/about-java/src/1z0-815/Chapter-08.md

 # Chapter 8 : Class Design
 ### General

-* member : inherited component of class
+* _member_ : inherited component of class
     * fields, methods, nested classes, interfaces, enumerated types
     * ! consctructors (since not inherited)
-* field : variable defined outside of method, but inside class. is a member of the class.
+* _field_ : variable declared outside of method, but inside class.
-* A Java-file can have 0..1 public top level classes.
+* A Java-file can have 0..1 public top-level classes.
 * `this.var` references to current and iherited members
     * instance of is used do set apart instance/class variables from parameters/local variables
     * references